 Professor Budnitiskii is a member of the dissertation council at the Russian State University for the Humanities, serves as editor-in-chief of the Archive of Jewish History, and is on the editorial board of several scholarly journals, including Kritika: Explorations in Russian and Eurasian History (University of Maryland, College Park), Jews in Russia and Eastern Europe (The Hebrew University of Jerusalem), and Istorik i Khudokhnik (Historian and Artist; Institute of World History, Russian Academy of Sciences, Moscow).
 He is the recipient of various honors and awards, including a Skirball Fellowship from the Oxford Centre for Hebrew and Jewish Studies at Oxford University, a Fulbright Visiting Scholarship in the Department of History at Stanford University, a grant from the MacArthur Foundation, and an IREX Visiting Scholar Fellowship at the Hoover Institution on War, Revolution, and Peace.
 He is the former head of the Department of Russian History at Rostov State Pedagogical University and former Professor of History at the Jewish University in Moscow.

-During his tenure at the Center, Professor Budnitskii is conducting research for his manuscript on Soviet Jewish identity through the lens of the Soviet Jewish military experience of World War II.
-He is exploring the ways Soviet Jews self-identified, how their wartime experience on or around the frontlines affected their attitudes toward their ethnicity and nationality, and how these factors, and others, eventually contributed to the fall of communism in the Soviet Union.
-Professor Budnitskii is utilizing the Museum’s extensive archival collections, including transcripts of oral histories of Ukrainian (Soviet) Jews from the project, “Jewish Fates-Ukraine 20th Century,” which contain stories of World War II veterans, personal collections, letters, and other documents, as well as the collection of the Jewish Anti-Fascist Committee, which contains numerous letters of Jewish soldiers and officers of the Red Army and other materials relating to the fate of Soviet Jews from 1941-1945.
+During his tenure at the Center, Professor Budnitskii conducting research for his manuscript on Soviet Jewish identity through the lens of the Soviet Jewish military experience of World War II.
+He explored the ways Soviet Jews self-identified, how their wartime experience on or around the frontlines affected their attitudes toward their ethnicity and nationality, and how these factors, and others, eventually contributed to the fall of communism in the Soviet Union.
+Professor Budnitskii utilized the Museum’s extensive archival collections, including transcripts of oral histories of Ukrainian (Soviet) Jews from the project, “Jewish Fates-Ukraine 20th Century,” which contain stories of World War II veterans, personal collections, letters, and other documents, as well as the collection of the Jewish Anti-Fascist Committee, which contains numerous letters of Jewish soldiers and officers of the Red Army and other materials relating to the fate of Soviet Jews from 1941-1945.